glasswall-sre/victoria/README.md

 They can remove their old config from `plugins_config`, and now when they run `helpful` it will use the config from cloud storage!
 Easy.

+Please note that `plugins_config_location` takes precedence over `plugins_config`, so if you have a config specified for the same plugin in both, then only the one in `plugins_config_location` will be loaded.

 ### Cloud encryption